kafka-training/kafka-training/guides/install/install-java-openjdk-11.md

 ```
 sudo apt search openjdk
+# alternatively you can use sudo apt search openjdk | grep openjdk-11

 ```

 This will list all the available OpenJDK packages.
 Look for OpenJDK 11 in this list.